RhoGAM Shot During Pregnancy

-However, some people are allergic to this medication and may need a special test to use the drug or dosage adjustment.
-If you have a bleeding disorder such as hemophilia, an immune globulin-A deficiency, or have an allergy to human immune globulin you will need to discuss this with your health care provider first.
+Some people are allergic to this medication and should not use it.
+If you have a bleeding disorder such as hemophilia, an immune globulin-A deficiency, heart or kidney disease, or have an allergy to human immune globulin, you will need to discuss this with your healthcare provider first.
 Still, RhoGAM is not known to be harmful to a baby during pregnancy or breastfeeding.

 Why is RhoGAM Administered?